radoslawlandowski/blueholidays/README.md

 The main response object (HolidayInfo) is surrounded with envelope (HolidayInfoResponse).
 It allows api response to be more consistent when no common holidays are found.
 During development I made a few specific decisions.
 Each of these is commented and prefixed with "!REVIEW" string.
 Just look for "!REVIEW" in project files to find them.
+I assumed to accept only ISO-3166 Country codes as request params as they are easily obtainable with java.lang package.
+They are also compliant with main Obtainer: Calendirific.com
+It would be perfect to fetch on app startup (and refresh periodically) the list of currently supported countries in Calendarific but they don't expose such endpoint.